Transverse tori in Engel manifolds: Further background

-We now review contact 3-manifolds and their submanifolds, deferring the fundamental topic of convex surfaces to Section~\ref{Convex}.
-(See, e.g., \cite{OS} for more details.)
 First we consider knots suitably compatible with the ambient (oriented) contact plane field $\xi=\ker\alpha$. {\em Transverse} knots are everywhere transverse to $\xi$, whereas {\em Legendrian} knots are everywhere tangent to $\xi$.
 If $K$ is transverse, it is canonically oriented by the condition $\alpha|K>0$, whereas a Legendrian $K$ has $\alpha|K=0$ everywhere, so can be oriented arbitrarily.
 Transverse knots have a unique formal invariant.
 This arises from a relative invariant associated to each regular homotopy between transverse knots (namely, the difference between relative Euler classes of $\xi|K$ and the normal bundle $\nu K$ pulled back over the domain $I\times S^1$).
 When $K$ is nullhomologous and the Euler class $e(\xi)$ vanishes, it becomes an absolute invariant, the {\em self-linking number} $l(K)\in\Z$.
 (When $e(\xi)\ne0$, this is still defined relative to a preassigned Seifert surface $\Sigma$ since $e(\xi|\Sigma)=0$.)
 The self-linking number is defined to be the winding number along $K$ of any nowhere-zero section of $\xi$ on $N$, relative to the 0-framing (which is a vector field outward normal to any Seifert surface, that we can assume lies in $\xi$ since $K$ is transverse).
 Consideration of spin structures shows that this is always odd.
 A similar discussion of Legendrian knots yields two formal invariants $tb(K), r(K)\in\Z$.
 We only need $tb(K)$, which measures a vector field transverse to $\xi$ along $K$ relative to the 0-framing.
 We can now characterize tight contact structures in four ways: There is no transverse unknot with $l(K)\ge0$ or Legendrian unknot with $tb(K)\ge0$, and every nullhomologous knot has an upper bound on $tb$ of Legendrian representatives, or (if $e(\xi)=0$ or for a fixed Seifert surface) on $l$ of transverse representatives.